It’s Easy to Forget Where our Clothes Come From

 The Mongolian steppe comprises one of the largest contiguous grassland expanses in the world.
 Mongolian pastoral herders make up one of the largest remaining nomadic cultures.

 The grasslands are not owned, so nomadic herders move with the grazing goats.
 In this picture you can see the small white yurts.
 The life of the Mongolian cashmere herder is peaceful but not easy.
 So, a fair price for the cashmere they provide is the least we can do.
 This makes Nomad cashmere reassuringly expensive while still being great value.
-By selling at markets and online we keep overheads to a minimum so majority of the price stays in Mongolia.
+By selling online we keep overheads to a minimum so majority of the price stays in Mongolia.
 The cashmere used in all Nomad cashmere is certified by the Mongolian Cashmere Authority.